+I’m a Sydney writer, journalist and travel journalist who grew up in Cape Town, South Africa.
 I’ve written nine novels, seven for young people and two for adults.
-Four of them have been translated into Italian, Danish, Dutch and Thai.
-I’ve also worked as a newspaper journalist on publications including The Sun-Herald, Sydney and The Sydney Morning Herald.
+Four of them have been translated into Italian, Danish, Dutch and Thai, three have been shortlisted for literary awards.
+I’ve also worked as a newspaper journalist on publications including The Sydney Morning Herald and The Sun-Herald, Sydney.

-My first book for adults, Born into the Country, was shortlisted and published after entry into South Africa’s AA Mutual Life Vita Young Writers’ Award.
+From a fiction writing point of view, my first book for adults, Born into the Country, was shortlisted and published after entry into South Africa’s AA Mutual Life Vita Young Writers’ Award.
 One of my YA books, The Wishing Moon, was shortlisted for the Australian Multicultural Children’s Award and was a Children’s Book Council Notable book.

 Penguin Australia published my young adult dystopian novel, Days Like This, in August 2010.
 It was a finalist in the 2010 YA Amazon Breakthrough Novel Award.

 My current project, Cold Stone Soup, is a memoir about growing up in apartheid-era South Africa.
 It won the Fellowship of Australian Writers 2013 National Literary Awards Jim Hamilton Award for a non-fiction manuscript – please see the item in “Cold Stone Soup”.

 It was also a Varuna Writers’ House Scholarship runner-up.
 An excerpt from Cold Stone Soup has been published in Foreign and Far Away – Writers Abroad’s 2013 anthology.
 Some of the money raised from paperback sales goes to the charity Book Aid International.
 This charity increases access to books and supports literacy, education and development in sub-Saharan Africa.

 More information about all my books plus review excerpts are in “Published works”.

 And one day, I hope there’s a travel book somewhere in there!